Performatist

 Christopher Abbott

-Christopher Abbott is an American actor whose work moves between independent film and the stage.
-He first appeared on Broadway in the 2011 revival of *The House of Blue Leaves*, and later returned to New York with Arthur Miller’s *Death of a Salesman* at the Winter Garden Theatre, playing Biff Loman and earning a Tony nomination.
+Christopher Abbott is an American actor whose work moves between independent film, television, and New York theater.
+He made his Broadway debut in a revival of *The House of Blue Leaves* and later returned to the city’s major stages at the Winter Garden Theatre as Biff Loman in Arthur Miller’s *Death of a Salesman*, earning a Tony nomination.

 Nathan Lane